Mileage Calculator guide

 What this calculator is solving

 The Mileage Calculator estimates a mileage amount from miles and a rate per mile.
-It can also add parking, tolls, or other entered trip costs.
+It can also add parking, tolls, or other trip costs when those extras belong in the same claim.

 The formula in plain language

-In plain language: The calculator multiplies miles by the rate per mile, then adds parking, tolls, or other extra costs when entered.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Mileage amount = miles driven x rate per mile.
+Total = mileage amount + parking, tolls, or other entered extras.
+The examples on the page are there so you can compare your inputs with a reimbursement example before copying the answer.

 How to read the answer